 Treatment for alcohol addiction is based on psychotherapy, changes in environmental and social relations, and medications, as recommended by the Société française d’alcoologie.
 Alcohol addiction is a chronic disorder with a high relapse rate, which requires long-term follow-up by an addiction specialist or psychologist.
 Moreover, alcoholism often goes hand in hand with neuropsychiatric disorders, such as anxiety, depression, mood disorders or personality disorders which complicate management and constitute a poor prognosis for a response to treatment.

-Lastly, baclofen has been granted a temporary recommendation for use over a three-year period (since 2014), for maintaining abstinence and reducing alcohol use.
-It was the subject of two clinical studies in France (Bacloville and Alpadir), the results of which have not yet been published, together with a participatory pharmacovigilance study on its undesirable effects (Baclophone).
+Since October 2018, baclofen has also been indicated for reducing alcohol consumption, in addition to psychosocial follow-up, after other treatments have failed.
+It has been the subject of two clinical studies in France (Bacloville and Alpadir), as well as a participatory pharmacovigilance study on its adverse effects (Baclophone).

 There is not yet any scientific evidence to suggest that a combination of several medicinal products would be more effective than administration of a single product.
 Current research aims to identify predictive factors for a better response to the different treatments available.